 - Uninsured motorist bodily injury (UIM or UIMBI) – pays for expenses related to an accident caused by another driver but not enough with their own bodily injury liability insurance policy and, therefore, cannot pay for all your medical treatment bills, lost wages, etc.

 - UIMPD (Underinsured Motorist Property Damage) covers damage to your car if someone without enough liability insurance hits it.

 Motorists are required to carry insurance

-Where motorists do not carry the required minimum coverage
+Where do motorists not carry the required minimum coverage?

 However, there are situations where motorists do not carry the required minimum coverage.
 Does it mean you’re out-of-pocket for your expenses?
 No, UMI will cover it.
-If you choose to buy this coverage, your insurance will pay for injuries to you or your passengers in the following situations:
+If you choose to buy this coverage, your auto liability insurance will pay for injuries to you or your passengers in the following situations:

 - Another uninsured driver was responsible for the accident;

 - Dealing with underinsured drivers (the insurance company will pay too little for the damages);

 How does uninsured motorist coverage work in Georgia?